 | Real-Time Adjustments | Reduces heat input and distortion |

-With the app’s real-time adjustments, you maintain the ideal arc voltage, vital for shaping clean cuts across various materials.
-This minimizes material distortion and improves the plasma cutting process, offering liberation from inefficient methods.
-By adopting Beacon-powered systems, you guarantee precision and efficiency, revolutionizing your cutting operations.
+With real-time adjustments, the system maintains the exact arc voltage needed for clean cuts across different materials.
+This minimizes material distortion and improves the entire plasma cutting process.
+Adopting these automated systems helps guarantee precision and speed for large-scale operations.

 Frequently Asked Questions